-Arguably the most important part of any spousal or common-law sponsorship application is establishing that a relationship is not encompassed by s.
-4(1) of the Immigration and Refugee Protection Regulations, SOR/2002-227 (“IRPR”), which provides that:
+Arguably the most important part of any spousal or common-law sponsorship application is establishing that a relationship is not encompassed by r.
+4(1) of the Immigration and Refugee Protection Regulations, SOR/2002-227 (“IRPR”).
+Regulation 4(1) provides that:

 4. (1) For the purposes of these Regulations, a foreign national shall not be considered a spouse, a common-law partner or a conjugal partner of a person if the marriage, common-law partnership or conjugal partnership

 (a) was entered into primarily for the purpose of acquiring any status or privilege under the Act; or

 Despite the importance of applicants demonstrating that their relationship is genuine and not entered into primarily for the purpose of acquiring any status or privilege under the Immigration and Refugee Protection Act (the “Act”) there are no set criteria which determine whether an application is bona-fide.
 As the Federal Court noted in Koffi v.
 Canada (Citizenship and Immigration), 2014 FC 7 (citations removed)

 It is well established in the case law of this Court that there is no specific criterion, or even a set of criteria, to determine whether a marriage is genuine pursuant to section 4 of the Immigration and Refugee Protection Regulations.
 It is exclusively up to the visa officer to determine the relative weight to grant each of the factors, based on the facts, to ensure the inherent logic of the applicant’s story according to the particular clues, or references made by the applicant himself, meaning the encyclopedia of references, a dictionary of terms, a picture gallery of the applicant’s file in addition to an assessment to determine whether the facts on file taken together create harmony or discord.

 Factors for Determining Genuineness